danielvijge/openwrt-configuration-ansible/readme.md

 ### Upgrading firmware (optional)

-Place the OpenWRT firmware images inside the _firmware_ directory.
+Place the OpenWrt firmware images inside the _firmware_ directory.
 The playbook will automatically find the newest version and flash that on a device.
 If there are different models in the same network, the firmware files can all be placed in the same directory.
 If in the inventory file each device (or group of devices) is configured with a _model_ it will select the latest firmware with the model name